kantord/SeaGOAT/docs/server.md

 The response contains the following information:

-* `version` - This is the version of SeaGOAT being used
+* `version` - This is the version of SeaGOAT being used.
-* `results` - This is an array containing your results
+* `results` - This is an array containing your results.

 Each result inside results has the following data: